vrypan/bucket3/README.rst

 6. Edit the file generated, and add some text.

-7. bucket3 2html
+7. bucket3 update

 6. You should now have your whole blog under "html" (as defined in your conf file).

-7. Upload the files to your server.
+7. Upload the files under html/ to your server.

 Examples
 ------------